quinnyab/DHT11-Sensor/README.md

   Serial.print("°C ");
 }
 ```
-## Step 4: Getting data from the DHT11 Sensor
+## Step 4: Reading data from the DHT11 Sensor
 If all steps so far have been succesfully executed, we will now be able to see the data gathered by our DHT11 Sensor.
 This can be done in the serial monitor in the Arduino IDE, by pressing the button in the top right of your screen.
 If everything functions properly, you will be able to read multiple measurements of the humidity and temperature in the serial monitor.
 When doing this, make sure that the selection dropdown in the bottom right is set to '9600 baud'.

 ![Image of serial monitor](https://github.com/Ralphvandodewaard/manualiot/blob/master/serial.png)